abraham2512/community-catalog/pipelines/update-jira-status/README.md

 ## Usage Example

-This pipeline is designed to be used after builds complete and advisories are published.
+This pipeline is designed to be used after builds complete.
 Here is an example of how to call this pipeline:

 ```yaml
 apiVersion: tekton.dev/v1